sftcd/happykey/README.md

 (Not sure that PEM-like stuff is wise, but we'll see - it's good enough to let me easily test round-tripping at least.)

-The [roundtrip.sh](roundtrip.sh) script fetches some plaintext, generates a key pair, encrypts a file to that public key, then decrypts that.
+The [tvtest.sh](tvtest.sh) script tests all combinations of mode/cipheruite against test vectors.
+That currently shows 1 out of 96 failures where there is no match in the set of test vectors (for mode=pskauth, suite=2,1,1).

+The [alltest.sh](alltest.sh) script tests key generation, encryption and decryption for all combinations of mode/cipheruite.
+That also tests for some expected failed decryptions (e.g. presenting bad PSK values).
 All relevant files end up in ``$HOME/code/happykey/scratch`` with random looking names.
 (A ``make clean`` will clean those out too.)

+The [roundtrip.sh](roundtrip.sh) script fetches some plaintext, generates a key pair, encrypts a file to that public key, then tries to decrypt that.
+You can add extra comnand line parameters (e.g. "-c 1,1,1") and those'll be passed on to the key generation and encrypt/decrypt calls.

-The [infoaadtest.sh](infoaadtest.sh) script does the same as [roundtrip.sh](roundtrip.sh) but provides optional (random) AAD and Info inputs to encryption and checks that decryption works or fails as appropriate when good/bad values are provided.
+The [infoaadtest.sh](infoaadtest.sh) script does the same as [roundtrip.sh](roundtrip.sh) but provides (random) AAD and Info inputs to encryption and checks that decryption works or fails as appropriate when good/bad values are provided.
 The [modetest.sh](modetest.sh) script is like [infoaadtest.sh](infoaadtest.sh) but goes through all the modes, with good and bad PSK and PSKID values.
-For both scripts, you can add extra comnand line parameters (e.g. "-c 1,1,1") and those'll be passed on to the key generation and encrypt/decrypt calls.
+Both of these scripts were precursors to [alltest.sh](alltest.sh) so will likely disappear.
+As before, you can add extra comnand line parameters (e.g. "-c 1,1,1") and those'll be passed on to the key generation and encrypt/decrypt calls.

-The [tvtest.sh](tvtest.sh) script tests all combinations of mode/cipheruite.
-That currently shows 1 out of 96 failures where there is no match in the set of test vectors (for mode=pskauth, suite=2,1,1).

 ## Key generation